 AirWatch is currently offering the CDN for all environments.

-- On-Premise: On-Premise environments enable this feature.
+- On-Premises: On-Premises environments enable this feature.
 For additional information and guidelines, please refer to the VMware AirWatch CDN Integration Guide.

 - Shared SaaS: AirWatch enables this feature by default.
 For additional information, please refer to our KB article here.